LonnyGomes/vjs-video/README.md

 [![npm version](https://badge.fury.io/js/vjs-video.svg)](https://badge.fury.io/js/vjs-video)
 [![Bower version](https://badge.fury.io/bo/vjs-video.svg)](https://badge.fury.io/bo/vjs-video)

-With `vjs-video` you can easily incorporate video into your Angular projects using the robust HTML video player `video.js`.
-The `vjs-video` directive handles all of the complexity involved with using `video.js` within an AngularJS Single Page App (SPA) including bootstrapping the video after the DOM is ready and properly disposing of the video by calling the `video.js` dispose() function when the current Angular view is out of scope and $destroy is triggered.
+With `vjs-video`, you can easily incorporate video and audio into your Angular projects using the robust HTML video player `video.js`.

+The `vjs-video` directive handles all of the complexity involved with using `video.js` within an AngularJS Single Page App (SPA) and includes the following features:

-The directive also adds additional features such as data-binded media sources and a responsive video container (for `video.js` 4.x). `vjs-video` supports the current 5.x versions of `video.js` as well as the legacy 4.x release.
+- bootstrapping `video.js` after the view is ready
+- properly disposing the video when the current Angular view is out of scope
+- loading and hot swaping videos using Angular data binding
+- audio support (for video.js versions >= 4.9)
+- responsive container (for video.js 4.x versions)

 ## Dependencies